 A huge percentage of people no longer use traditional methods for finding local businesses online.
 Today the go-to tool for research about products and services is the internet.
 It is estimated that about 87% of U.S. Adults use the internet according to a Pew Research Center report.
 Of those, more than 70% use a search engine to find what they are looking for online.
 In another study titled “How Today’s Consumers Really Search for An Attorney,” 39% of respondents were more likely to use a search engine to research firms than asking their friends and family or other channels.

-For attorneys, this means that a presence in local search is huge for getting found by new potential clients and relay on the use of local seo services to help.
+For attorneys, this means that a presence in local search is huge for getting found by new potential clients and they rely on the use of local seo services to help.
 These days if you don’t show up right away in a search on a leading search engine, you aren’t relevant.

 The good news is that there are many strategies that will help enhance your online presence.
 Some are specific to attorneys while others can work for a variety of businesses.
 If you are based in Australia, you can learn more about some of these marketing strategies by reaching out to the best seo expert brisbane has to offer.
 Ultimately, more traffic means more chances that local searchers will be able to find the information they are looking for to make a buying decision.

 What is Local SEO?

 Searcher intent is a large part of search engine optimization (SEO).
 You must understand what people are looking for as it relates to your business in order to optimize it.
 Search engines attempt to irganize information and serve it to users when they type a query.
 They’ve gotten very good at delivering results based on a variety of factors, one of which is user location.
 Local SEO is all about making your site accessible to local searchers and relevant for search engines looking to serve location-specific content to their users.